 - When the vehicle is owned jointly with the conjunction “and”, only one signature is required

-- In the event the title is stolen, a copy of the police report or notarized affidavit stating the same should be submitted
+- In the event the title is stolen, a copy of the police report or the general affidavit stating the same should be submitted